 - 1. All drugs must be Food and Drug Administration (FDA) approved, Medically Necessary and require by law a prescription to dispense.
 Not all FDA-approved drugs are covered by Providence Health Plan.
 Newly approved drugs will be reviewed for safety and Medical Necessity within 12 months after the drug becomes available on the market for Formulary consideration. - 2.
 Certain drugs require Prior Authorization for Medical Necessity, place of therapy, length of therapy, step therapy, number of doses or dispensing limits.
 Step therapy uses our pharmacy claims history to confirm if certain drugs have been tried first by a Member.
 If a drug has not been tried first, cannot be tried first, or if the drug history is not available, Prior Authorization is required.
 For some drugs, Providence Health Plan limit the amount of the drug the Plan will cover.
-You or your Qualified Practitioner can contact Providence Health Plan directly to request Prior Authorization.
+You or your Qualified

+- Practitioner can contact Providence Health Plan directly to request Prior Authorization.
 If you have questions regarding a specific drug, please call Customer Service. - 3.
 Specialty drugs are injectable, infused, oral, topical, or inhaled therapies that often require specialized delivery, handling, monitoring and administration and are generally high cost.
 These drugs must be purchased through a Providence Health Plan designated specialty pharmacy.
 Due to the nature of these medications, specialty drugs are limited to a 30-day supply.
 Specialty drugs are listed in the Formulary.
-In rare circumstances, specialty medications may be filled for greater than a 30-day supply; in these cases, additional specialty cost share(s) may apply. - 4.
+In rare circumstances specialty medications may be filled for greater than a 30-day supply; in these cases, additional specialty cost share(s) may apply. - 4.
 Self-injectable medications are only covered when they are being self-administered and labeled by the FDA for self-administration; in some cases, a Prior Authorization may be required for the drug.
 Documentation of self-administration may also be required.
 Drugs labeled for self-administration that are being administered by a provider will fall to the Member's medical benefit. - 5.
 Compounded prescriptions are subject to clinical review for Medical Necessity and Plan and benefit limitations.
 They are not guaranteed for payment.
 Compound drugs prepared using pharmaceutical-grade active ingredients may be approved.
 The product must be prescribed in a therapeutic amount, must meet our Medical Necessity criteria, and must be purchased at a Participating Pharmacy.
 Products with the disclaimer that the drug/product has not been reviewed by the FDA will not be covered.
 Inactive ingredients (e.g., fillers) used in the compound of the product that have been deemed not safe and/or beneficial by the FDA will not be covered. - 6.
-Vacation supply medication refill overrides are limited to a 30-day supply. - 7.
-A 30 day supply medication refill override may be granted if you are out of medication and have not yet received your drugs from a participating mail order pharmacy.
+In accordance with the Affordable Care Act (ACA), your Plan covers, at no cost to you, certain preventive medications, including contraceptives, both prescription and Overthe-counter, when these medications are purchased from Participating Pharmacies.
+Not all preventive medications are required to be covered in full though.
+The ACA allows Plans to use reasonable medical management to select medications that are covered in full (for example, when there is a generic medication available, the brand name may not be covered in full).
+If your Provider does not feel that the medications covered in full by your Plan are the right ones for you, you may request coverage for a similar medication at \$0 Cost-Share by submitting a Prior Authorization. - 7.
+Vacation supply medication refill overrides are limited to a 30-day. - 8.
+A 30 day supply medication refill override may be be granted if you are out of medication and have not yet received your drugs from a participating mail order pharmacy.